 Spatial patterns of DOM characteristics

-Although reach-scale standing stock data showed lower overall chlorophyll and CBOM in buried compared to open reaches, reach was not a significant predictor of BIX or FI.
+Although reach-scale standing stock data showed lower overall chlorophyll and CBOM in buried compared to open reaches, reach was not a significant predictor of BIX or FI, metrics that correlate to biological “freshness” and labile DOM.
 Because buried reaches have no avenue for direct riparian inputs, chlorophyll a is nearly absent, and primary production is undetectable (Beaulieu et al. 2014), this implies that organic matter inputs to open reaches impart the BIX and FI characteristics to the DOM pool in the buried reaches.
 Biological activity in buried reaches, which is lower than in the open reaches (Beaulieu et al. 2014), likely does little to alter those seasonal aspects of the DOM signature due to the absence of DOM production via photosynthesis and limited DOM consumption via ecosystem respiration (Beaulieu et al. 2014).
 Alternatively, BIX and FI could be determined by processes at the larger stream segment or catchment scale, rather than the reach scale.
 For example, at the stream network scale and across a range of discharges in urbanized catchments, BIX never had a strongly autochthonous character despite many instances of net ecosystem productivity in the spring across 30 months of continuous sampling (Smith and Kaushal 2015).
 Further, a cross-system study that included streams found that catchment scale land use was a predictor of DOM composition (Williams et al. 2016), which implies that catchment urbanization could have overwhelmed reach-scale differences in organic matter dynamics at our highly urbanized streams (16-34% impervious surface cover; Beaulieu et al. 2014).